-The Manhattan Eye, Ear, and Throat Hospital (210 East 64th Street) has acquired the OptiMedica Catalys Precision Laser System.
+The OptiMedica Catalys Precision Laser System is a relatively new technology to facilitate cataract surgery.
 The foundation of this technology is the INTEGRAL GUIDANCE System - a proprietary 3D Full Volume Optical Coherence Tomography (OCT) with automated surface mapping algorithms that guide laser delivery and is depicted here.
 Although the Catalys System does not actually perform cataract surgery, this femto-laser does prepare the eye for cataract extraction in several unique ways.
 First, it can create a perfectly round Capsulorhexis.
 The cataract is enveloped in a capsular bag.
 To access the cataract, the anterior capsular bag is opened manually by a continuous tearing maneuver as shown below.
-It has been postulated that the laser-generated capsulorhexis may provide improved intraocular lens positioning and thereby improved acuity when a multifocal iol has been implanted.
-For a video explaining the multifocal iol that Dr. Rubman prefers click here.
+It has been postulated that the laser-generated capsulorhexis may provide improved intraocular lens positioning and thereby improved acuity when a multifocal IOL has been implanted.
+For a video explaining the multifocal IOL that Dr. Rubman prefers click here.
 The advanced Tecnis Symfony Extended Range of Vision IOL is explained here.

 The second, and probably most import feature of the Catalys System is its ability to soften a very hard cataract prior to its removal with phacoemulsification, (discussed here).
 Cataracts vary considerably in their consistency, from soft to very hard.
 Although it is possible to removal any cataract via phacoemulsification, a very dense cataract that has been pre-softened and divided by the femto-laser is more easily and more safely removed.
 In fact, operating on any cataract that has been pre-segmented and pre-softened becomes an easier and more gentle procedure.
 The Catalys System technology is compared to the manual approach here.
 A slit-lamp photo of a dense cataract is shown below.